-Convolutional Neural Networks or CNNs eliminate the need for manual feature extraction by extracting features directly from raw images.
-This automated feature extraction makes CNN models highly accurate for computer vision tasks such as object classification.
-The toolbox offers built-in GPU support for efficiently training CNNs.
+Convolutional neural networks (CNNs) eliminate the need for manual feature extraction by learning features directly from images.
+This automated feature extraction with CNN models simplifies computer vision tasks such as object classification.
+Neural Network Toolbox provides functions for constructing and training CNNs, as well as making predictions with a trained CNN model.

-Parallel Computing Toolbox lets neural network training and simulation run across multiple processor cores on a single PC, or across multiple processors on multiple computers on a network using MATLAB Distributed Computing Server™.
+Parallel Computing Toolbox lets shallow neural network training and simulation run across multiple processor cores on a single PC, or across multiple processors on multiple computers on a network using MATLAB Distributed Computing Server.
 Using multiple cores can speed up calculations.
-Using multiple computers lets you solve problems using data sets too big to fit within the system memory of any single computer.
+Using multiple computers enables you to solve problems using data sets too big to fit within the system memory of any single computer.
 The only limit to problem size is the total system memory available across all computers.

-Neural Network Toolbox supports a variety of supervised and unsupervised network architectures.
-With the toolbox’s modular approach to building networks, you can develop custom network architectures for your specific problem.
+You can use neural networks with a variety of supervised and unsupervised shallow network architectures.
+With the toolbox’s modular approach to building networks, you can also develop custom network architectures for your specific problem.
 You can view the network architecture including all inputs, layers, outputs, and interconnections.

-Supervised neural networks are trained to produce desired outputs in response to sample inputs, making them particularly well-suited to modeling and controlling dynamic systems, classifying noisy data, and predicting future events.
+Supervised neural networks are trained to produce desired outputs in response to sample inputs, making them particularly well suited for modeling and controlling dynamic systems, classifying noisy data, and predicting future events.
 Neural Network Toolbox includes four types of supervised networks: feedforward, radial basis, dynamic, and learning vector quantization.

 Feedforward networks have one-way connections from input to output layers.
 They are most commonly used for prediction, pattern recognition, and nonlinear function fitting.
 Supported feedforward networks include feedforward backpropagation, cascade-forward backpropagation, feedforward input-delay backpropagation, linear, and perceptron networks.